 Early Assistance and Public Works Inquiries

 A Public Works Inquiry is available for projects with 1-2 housing units and no anticipated Land Use reviews or Property Line Adjustments.
-Early Assistance options that include BDS Planning and Zoning as well as Public Works staff are available for all other projects.
+Early Assistance options that include BDS Planning and Zoning as well as infrastructure bureau staff are available for all other projects.
 A summary of the Early Assistance options and costs is included in the link below.

 Early Assistance and Public Works Inquiries use the same application form, available for download on the Portland Bureau of Development Services website.
 A link to current fees is included under the chart of the first page of the form, or is found here (Early Assistance fees are summarized on page 2).
 The form and fee payment are accepted in the Development Services Center on the 1st floor at 1900 SW 4th Ave.